Why AUSkey is being decommissioned?

 See the ATO Video – How to get started with myGovID and RAM for more information.

-Please note that RTOs with non-individual associates and Government entities that do not have an individual associate against their ABN, cannot currently connect through RAM.
+Please note that RTOs with non-individual associates and Government entities that do not have an individual associate against their ABN cannot independently connect through RAM.
 This could include TAFEs, trustee companies, companies that use an ‘alternate director’, public and private schools (including school council/boards) and incorporated and unincorporated associations.

-ATO are working on a process and more information will be available soon.
+ATO are working with individual businesses to manually link their authorised contact in RAM and more information will be available soon.

 Student Management System (SMS) users